bloxstreet/support/guides/training-guide.md

 **Keep in mind the players who got the question correct or incorrect.
 If a player gets three or more questions incorrect, you may remove them from the server.**

+**Trainer:** If no HR is in-game to handle a troller, what is the best way to contact one?
+Keep in mind that the group wall is not the best way.

+**Trainer:** If no HR is in-game to handle a troller, the best way to contact one would be by pinging or messaging an available one through the communications server.

+**Kick any LRs who got three or more questions incorrect.
+If all have been kicked, proceed to the next step below.*

 ### Passing LRs